Skip to main content

 Study Design

 The trial enrolled >20,000 girls aged 12–16 years residing in Costa Rica.
 Participants were randomized in two stages to one of four arms (one dose of the bivalent vaccine, two doses of the bivalent vaccine, one dose of the nonavalent vaccine, or two doses of the nonavalent vaccine).
 The first randomization occurred at enrollment; participants were assigned to receive one of the two study vaccines.
 The second randomization occurred at the second visit; participants were assigned to receive one or two doses of the corresponding HPV vaccine.
-Girls randomized to the one-dose arm received an active control (i.e. Tdap) at the time of the second vaccine dose.
-After vaccination, girls are followed every six months for five years to assess the presence of persistent cervical HPV infections and antibody titers, by dose group and vaccine type.
-In the U.S., HPV vaccines are licensed for two doses in younger recipients and three doses in older recipients.
-At each visit, participants complete a questionnaire and provide a urine sample.
-They may give blood samples.
-Participants 15 years and older use a swab to collect cells from their cervix and vagina.
+Girls randomized to the one-dose arm received an active control (i.e., Tdap) at the time of the second vaccine dose.
+After vaccination, girls were followed every six months for five years to assess the presence of persistent cervical HPV infections and antibody titers, by dose group and vaccine type.
+At each visit, participants completed a questionnaire and provided a urine sample.
+They also gave a blood sample every 12 months.
+Participants 15 years and older used a swab to collect cells from their cervix and vagina.

-The epidemiologic HPV survey enrolls a group of unvaccinated women from the same geographic areas; they range in age from 16 to 22 years.
-These women attend three study visits six months apart to determine their HPV DNA status.
-They are offered HPV vaccination.
+The epidemiologic HPV survey enrolls a group of unvaccinated women from the same geographic areas; they ranged in age from 16 to 22 years.
+These women attended two study visits six months apart to determine their HPV DNA status.
+They were offered HPV vaccination.

-ESCUDDO is a Cancer Moonshot Initiative in the Intramural Research Program of the NIH, with additional support provided by the NCI, the Bill & Melinda Gates Foundation, the National Institutes of Health Office of Research on Women’s Health, and the International Agency for Research on Cancer.
+ESCUDDO was a Cancer Moonshot Initiative in the Intramural Research Program of the NIH, with additional support provided by the NCI and the Gates Foundation, the National Institutes of Health Office of Research on Women’s Health, and the International Agency for Research on Cancer.

 For more information, contact Dr. Aimée R. Kreimer.